Blackprint/blackprint.github.io/docs/Best Practices/Security.md

   - This documentation is made and open sourced on GitHub [repository](https://github.com/Blackprint/blackprint.github.io/tree/master/docs)
 - Creating a custom node with Monaco code editor (triggered when you click the execute button)
   - It's a facilities from <a onclick="Modal.goto('/custom-node-editor')">this editor</a>
+- ScarletsFrame's framework does use `Function(...)` when compiling HTML templates.

 ### Creating HTML Template
 When you want to create a user interface template for Blackprint Sketch, it will use ScarletsFrame to help rendering your template into HTML elements.
 ScarletsFrame will automatically escape contents that being outputted from the mustache template, for the example: